-Farrah Mauladad specialises in clinical negligence, personal injury and professional discipline matters.
+Farrah Mauladad specialises in clinical negligence, personal injury, professional discipline and product liability matters.
 She has extensive experience in Court and is often instructed in cases that are likely to fight to trial.

 Farrah has undertaken extensive work in all areas of clinical negligence.
 This includes claims involving general surgery, general medicine, physiotherapy, psychiatry, oncology (in particular delayed diagnosis of breast cancer and negligent treatment of such cancers), osteopathy, ophthalmology, dentistry and orthopaedics.
 She has been involved in defending a number of consent cases, particularly in the field of cosmetic surgery (breast implants).
-She is regularly instructed by NHS Resolution, the Medical Defence Union, the Medical Protection Society, the Dental Protection Society and families.
+She is regularly instructed by NHS Resolution, the Defence Unions, private insurers and families.
 The cases she is involved in are often valued in excess £1,000,000.
 Farrah has considerable experience in court and ADR.